-9. This proposal also clarifies the same approach for the legform impactor test geometry of aligning the impactor's centre-plane with the measuring point as described above for the headform impactor.

-10. Additional clarifications are proposed for the legform test procedures.
-In particular, it is suggested to clarify the definition of the bumper test area, based on the content of Commission Regulation (EC) No. 631/2009.

-12. Also, the test conditions for the lower legform to bumper test area are clarified in the case of bumpers with varying heights.

-13. Finally, some minor editorial corrections are proposed to clarify the certification of the impactors.

-14. The changes to the procedures as described above are based on the experiences collected since GTR No. 9 was discussed during the meetings of the former Informal Group on Pedestrian Safety (INF GR PS).
+- 8. This proposal also clarifies the same approach for the legform impactor test geometry of aligning the impactor's centre-plane with the measuring point as described above for the headform impactor. - 9.
+Additional clarifications are proposed for the legform test procedures.
+In particular, it is suggested to clarify the definition of the bumper test area, based on the content of Commission Regulation (EC) No. 631/2009. - 10.
+Also, the test conditions for the lower legform to bumper test area are clarified in the case of bumpers with varying heights. - 11.
+Finally, some minor editorial corrections are proposed to clarify the certification of the impactors. - 12.
+The changes to the procedures as described above are based on the experiences collected since UN GTR No. 9 was discussed during the meetings of the former Informal Group on Pedestrian Safety (INF GR PS).
 In the meantime, several experiences could be collected when testing vehicles to comply with legislation in Japan and Europe as well as with consumer requirements worldwide.
 The procedures represent common practice in regulatory use.
-The proposed changes will contribute to the clarity of future worldwide pedestrian protection regulations in order to minimize the room for interpretations when the GTR No. 9 or the draft UN regulation will enter into force in national legislation of the Contracting Parties.
+The proposed changes will contribute to the clarity of future worldwide pedestrian protection regulations in order to minimize the room for interpretations when the GTR No. 9 or the draft UN regulation will enter into force in the national legislation of Contracting Parties.

-C. History of the file
+C. History of the gtr

-15. The draft global technical regulation on pedestrian safety was established in the Global Registry on 12 November 2008 by consensus of the Contracting Parties and published under the reference ECE/TRANS/180/Add.9.

-16. The proposal to develop this amendment to GTR No. 9 was first submitted to AC.3 for due consideration during the 150th Session of WP.29 (15 - 18 November 2011) as document ECE/TRANS/WP.29/2011/148, sponsored by the Netherlands.
+- 13. The draft global technical regulation on pedestrian safety was established in the Global Registry on 12 November 2008 by consensus of the Contracting Parties and issued under the reference ECE/TRANS/180/Add.9. - 14.
+The proposal to develop this amendment to UN GTR No. 9 was first submitted to the Executive Committee of the 1998 Agreement (AC.3) for due consideration during the 150th session of WP.29 (15 18 November 2011) as document ECE/TRANS/WP.29/2011/148, sponsored by the Netherlands. - 15.
+During its fifty-first session on 21-25 May 2012, GRSP adopted the proposal.